Oxford-Bee-Ops/expidite/README.md

 To execute your particular experimental setup, you need to configure your devices in a "fleet config" python file.
 You will want to maintain this configuration in Git.

 - Create your own Git repo if you haven't already got one
-    - You might want to install `uv` or similar to help you with initial project setup (`uv init`)
 - Copy the `/src/expidite_rpi/example` folder into your Git repo as a starting point for your own config and code customizations.
 - Edit **my_fleet_config.py** to add configuration for your device(s)
     - You will need the mac address of the device's wlan0 interface as the identifier of the device
     - To get the mac address run `cat /sys/class/net/wlan0/address`
     - See the example fleet_config.py for more details.
 - Edit the **system.cfg**:
-    - If you want RpiCore to auto-update your devices each night with the latest code from your git repo, you will need to set `my_git_repo_url`.
+    - If you want RpiCore to regularly auto-update your devices the latest code from your git repo, you will need to set `my_git_repo_url`.
     - See the system.cfg file in `/src/expidite_rpi/example` for more details and more options.

 ### USER FLOW - PRODUCTION PROCESS FOR AN EXPERIMENT WITH MANY DEVICES